 Funding flows are different for every platform business and so flexibility is key.
 For example: Spa, medspa, and salon management platform, Zenoti, supports a range of different funding flows like letting customers buy a gift card in one store and redeem it in another.
 The ability to design specific flows is vital to being able to meet both user and customer expectations.

 Another key differentiator you’ll achieve with embedded payments is the ability to offer faster payouts.
 Cash flow can be a knife-edge for small businesses and the ability to receive funds fast can make all the difference.
-So imagine if you could offer same-day payouts.
+So imaginfbe if you could offer same-day payouts.

 4. Deliver unified commerce